o11y-weekly/o11y-weekly.github.io/2024-01-XX_GrafanaLab_demo/README.md

 # OpenTelemetry Looks Good To Me

-LGTM are a GrafanaLabs joke to quickly name Loki, Grafana, Tempo and Mimir which have been used in this [demo](./demo/README.md).
+LGTM are a GrafanaLabs products initials and a joke for Loki, Grafana, Tempo and Mimir which have been used in this [demo](./demo/README.md).

-[OpenTelemetry](../2023-11-30_What_is_OpenTelemetry/README.md) become standard and really useful to solves common problems in observability.
+[OpenTelemetry](../2023-11-30_What_is_OpenTelemetry/README.md) becomes standard and really useful to solve common problems in observability.

 [Dedicated post for the docker compose GrafanaLabs LGTM for java with OpenTelemetry demo](./demo/README.md)

 ## Naming conventions
 References: https://opentelemetry.io/docs/concepts/semantic-conventions/

-Without naming and value conventions, correlating signal can become quickly a nightmare, to solve that issue, [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) concept is really good to start and adopt.
+Without naming and value conventions, correlating signals can become quickly a nightmare, to solve that issue, [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) concept is really good to start and integrate.

-In the following demo, [resources](https://opentelemetry.io/docs/languages/js/resources/#:~:text=A%20resource%20represents%20the%20entity,be%20included%20in%20the%20resource.) have been defined to have such attributes for all signals to query/correlated telemetry for those dimensions.
+In the following [demo](./demo/README.md), [resources](https://opentelemetry.io/docs/specs/semconv/resource/) have been defined to have such attributes for all signals to query/correlated telemetry for those dimensions.

 | Resource Attribute | Value |
 |-|-|